openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

 .. note::

-  The characteristics and detailed comparison of the models could be found in :doc:`Explanation section <../../../explanation/algorithms/object_detection>`.
+  The characteristics and detailed comparison of the models could be found in :doc:`Explanation section <../../../explanation/algorithms/object_detection/object_detection>`.

-  To modify the architecture of supported models with various backbones, please refer to the :doc:`advanced tutorial for model customization <../../advanced/backbones>`.
+  To modify the architecture of supported models with various backbones, please refer to the :doc:`advanced tutorial for backbone replacement <../../advanced/backbones>`.

 .. code-block::